 This paper describes a database designed to evaluate the performance of speech recognition algorithms in noisy conditions.
-The database may either be used for the evaluation of front-end feature extraction algorithms using a defined HMM recognition back-end or complete recognition systems.
+The database may either be used to measure frontend feature extraction algorithms, using a defined HMM recognition back-end, or complete recognition systems.
 The source speech for this database is the TIdigits, consisting of connected digits task spoken by American English talkers (downsampled to 8kHz).
-A selection of 8 different real-world noises have been added to the speech over a range of signal to noise ratios and special care has been taken to control the filtering of both the speech and noise.
+A selection of 8 different real-world noises have been added to the speech over a range of signal to noise ratios with controlled filtering of the speech and noise.

-The framework was prepared as a contribution to the ETSI STQ-AURORA DSR Working Group [1].
+The framework was prepared as a contribution to the ETSI STQ-AURORA DSR Working Group[1].
 Aurora is developing standards for Distributed Speech Recognition (DSR) where the speech analysis is done in the telecommunication terminal and the recognition at a central location in the telecom network.
 The framework is currently being used to evaluate alternative proposals for front-end feature extraction.
-The database has been made publicly available through ELRA so that other speech researchers can evaluate and compare the performance of noise robust algorithms.
+The database has been made publicly available through ELRA so that other speech researchers to evaluate and compare the performance of noise robust algorithms.

-Recognition results are presented for the first standard DSR feature extraction scheme that is based on a cepstral analysis.
+Recognition results will be presented for the first standard DSR feature extraction scheme based on a cepstral analysis.